SEARK All Hazards

 E. Wash your hands with soap and water

-Security Officers and Building Safety Captains are responsible for giving instructions to safely evacuate all person from campus buildings.
+DPS and Building Safety Captains are responsible for giving instructions to safely evacuate all person from campus buildings.
 Evacuation routes will be determined at the time of an incident.
 Determination of a route is dependent upon the nature of the incident and best evacuation route for the building.

 Should building occupants be told to “Shelter in Place” all personnel must proceed to the pre-designated EVACUATION SAFE ZONE (see Building figures1-14).
-All personnel remain sheltered until they are directed by Security Officers or Building Safety Captains that it is safe to leave the EVCAUATION SAFE ZONE.
+All personnel remain sheltered until they are directed by DPS or Building Safety Captains that it is safe to leave the EVCAUATION SAFE ZONE.
 In some cases, “Shelter in Place” may mean sheltering within campus offices or classrooms as is necessary.

 During the time that college personnel are sheltered, the building HVAC systems are shut “Off” (if needed) and all windows and doors closed.
 The Physical Plant is responsible for performing these duties.